Pepperdine University School of Law's Tenth Annual Wm. Matthew Byrne, Jr. Judicial Clerkship Institute March 18 - 20, 2010

 United States Court of Appeals for the Fifth Circuit

 Judge Reavley was appointed U.S. Circuit judge for the Fifth Circuit in 1979.
 He took senior status in 1990.
-He earned a BA from the University of Texas and a JD from Harvard LAw School.
+He earned a BA from the University of Texas and a JD from Harvard Law School.
 He served in the U.S. Naval Reserve from 1943 to 1946.
-He formerly served as county attorney, Nacodoches County, 1951; secretary of state for Texas, 1955-1957; district judge for the 167th District, 1964-1968; and as a justice for the district judge for the 167th District, 1964-1968; and as a justice for the Supreme Court of TExas, 1968-1977.
+He formerly served as county attorney, Nacogdoches County, 1951; secretary of state for Texas, 1955-1957; district judge for the 167th District, 1964-1968; and as a justice for the district judge for the 167th District, 1964-1968; and as a justice for the Supreme Court of Texas, 1968-1977.
 He served as a member of the Committee on Court Administration of the Judicial Conference, 1984-1987.
 In 1987 he was appointed to the new Committee on Federal-State Jurisdiction and became chair in 19990.
 He was chair of the Ad Hoc Committee on Asbestos Litigation, 1990-1991.
 He is a member of the State Bar of Texas and the American Law Institute.

 The Honorable Pamela Ann Rymer